iad-os/nightswatch/README.md

 }
 ```

-### Example of: Adding a custom Header
+### Adding a custom Header (sample)

-I.E. you can add an header named `X-AUTH-ROLES` which represent user roles using the environment variable:
+For instance, you could add a header named `X-AUTH-ROLES`, representing user roles.
+using an environment variable:

 ```shell
 RELYING_PARTY__HEADERS_PROXY_ROLES=idtoken.roles
 ```

-or with config.yaml
+using config.yaml

 ```yaml
 relying_party